erandis-vol/Tilemap-Creator/README.md

 Attributions
 ------------

-This project makes use of the [Silk Icons by Mark James](http://www.famfamfam.com/lab/icons/silk/).
+This project makes use of the [Fugue Icons by Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).